veshboo/emacs/README.md

       new session of webkit

-* Key mappings (apply when keyboard focus is in Emacs buffer not webkit inside it, click mode-line to be sure)
+* Key mappings (apply when keyboard focus is in Emacs buffer not webkit inside of it, click mode-line to be sure)

-    * space, shift-space, up/down, left/right, delete: Scrolling when
+    * space, shift-space, up/down, left/right, delete: Scrolling
-      focus is in Emacs buffer not webkit inside it.

     * b, r: backward, reload

+* Write elisp using `lisp/xwidget.el` to your task